 About Us

-Our members and supporters include local residents, those who will benefit from the railway, future users of the line and those with a general interest in what we are doing.
+Our members and supporters include local residents, others who will benefit from the railway, future users of the line and those with a general interest in what we are doing.

-As with our directors and project group, those who are directly involved in the proposals, give their time freely and for that we are truly grateful.
+All the team give their time freely and for that we are truly grateful.

-Others cannot give their time, but have contributed and continue to contribute to the development of the detailed proposals either through their membership fee or, in some cases by regular or one-off donations.
+Others that cannot give their time, have contributed and continue to contribute to the development of the detailed proposals either through their membership fees or, in some cases by regular or one-off donations.

-We hold regular meetings, at which we are able to update members on progress, share feedback on current initiatives, and discuss future plans.
+We hold regular update meetings to update members on progress, share feedback on current initiatives, and discuss future plans.

-We have an experienced team, committed to developing our proposals, and our experience spans such areas as:
+We have a highly experienced team, committed to developing our proposals, and our experience spans such areas as:

 • national and local planning processes;